64 Zoo Lane

-64 Zoo Lane (French: 64, rue du Zoo) is a children's animated series created by Belgian-born English author An Vrombaut.
-The series is co-produced by French animation studio Millimages and British-based Zoo Lane Productions in association with ZDF and ZDF Enterprises (series 1–2).
-La Cinquième, The Itsy Bitsy Entertainment Company (series 2), Sofica Cofanim and CBeebies (series 3–4), with the participation of France 5 (series 3)/France Télévisions (series 4).
+64 Zoo Lane (French: 64, rue du Zoo) is a children's animated television series created by Belgian-born English author and animator An Vrombaut.
+It was produced by Millimages and Zoo Lane Productions, with the first two series co-produced in association with ZDF and ZDF Enterprises.
+The series follows Lucy, a young girl who lives next door to a zoo and hears bedtime stories from its animal residents.

-The first two seasons aired from 1999 to 2003.
-After a seven-year hiatus, the series returned in 2010 for another two seasons, ending in 2013.
-A total of 104 episodes were produced.
+The series originally aired from 18 February 1999 to 3 December 2003 for its first two series.
+After a seven-year hiatus, it returned for two additional series, which aired on CBeebies from 6 February 2010 to 28 February 2013.
+A total of 104 episodes were produced across four series.

+The series was broadcast in France on La Cinquième (later France 5), in Germany on ZDF, and in the United Kingdom on CBeebies.

 Synopsis

-The series follows a 7-year-old girl named Lucy who lives next door to a zoo at 64 Zoo Lane.
-Each night, she is told a story by her animal friends.
-Characters include Georgina the big & friendly Giraffe, Nelson the Elephant, Tickles and Giggles the Monkey twins, Boris the Bear, and Molly the Hippopotamus.
-The programme emphasizes friendship and responsibility.
-At the story's end, friendly morals are discussed, then once it's bedtime, Georgina deposits Lucy back into bed via her bedroom window (later episodes show Lucy yawning and then sleeping soundly in bed; in the original episodes she would be lulled to sleep by the storytelling itself).
+The series follows Lucy, a seven-year-old girl who lives next door to a zoo at 64 Zoo Lane.
+Each night, she visits her animal friends, who tell her a bedtime story before she goes to sleep.
+Among the recurring characters are Georgina the Giraffe, Nelson the Elephant, the monkey twins Tickles and Giggles, Boris the Bear, and Molly the Hippopotamus.

+The stories explore themes of friendship, kindness, responsibility, and helping others.
+At the end of each story, its moral is reflected upon before Georgina returns Lucy to her bedroom through the window.
+In later episodes, Lucy yawns before falling asleep, whereas in the original episodes she drifts off as the storytelling ends.

-Opportunities for learning: exploring language and vocabulary are enhanced by the use of intonation and expression in the character's voices and the themes of the animals' stories support social and emotional issues, including friendships and helping and caring for others.
-The creator of the TV series, An Vrombaut, also wrote and illustrated six 64 Zoo Lane picture books based on stories from the TV series.
+The series is designed to support early childhood learning by encouraging language development through expressive narration and dialogue, while its stories promote social and emotional learning, including friendship, empathy, and caring for others.

+An Vrombaut also wrote and illustrated six 64 Zoo Lane picture books based on stories from the television series.